Hisar-Research/sionna-nn-receiver-playground/README.md

 # sionna-nn-receiver-playground

 A collection of Jupyter Notebook experiments demonstrating "Novel Deep Neural OFDM Receiver Architectures for LLR Estimation" estimation using NVIDIA Sionna.
+The notebooks will be released upon acceptance of the paper.
 ## 📖 Paper Overview

 This repository implements the methods from the paper **"Deep Neural OFDM Receivers for LLR Estimation"**, showcasing: